-"By a magical cousin of the Black Plague," Cotter grimaced.
-"I think Beth, the original prisoner who had died from the disease, had eaten a rat in her cell.
-Rapid infections sometimes occur here which last a few days.
-However, we're always on top of it once we know what it is."
+"By a magical cousin of the Black Plague," she grimaced.
+"I think Bernard—the first prisoner, had eaten a rat in his cell.
+Rapid infections sometimes occur here."

 Harry drank the disgusting potion.
 It tasted like rotting sardines.
 "Did Brodes survive?"

 Her expression turned dark.
-"Unfortunately...
-Brode's isn't an easy man to kill, Potter.
-He's already up and about terrorising Class B prisoners out of the Black Square.
+"Unfortunately, Brode's isn't an easy man to kill.
+He's already up terrorising Class B prisoners out of the Black Square.
 Meryn survived as well, and the prisoners who were infected will make it through now."

+Then more pressing questions sprang to mind.
 "What happened to my father?
-Is he still here?" he questioned,
+Is he still here?"

-She shook her head.
-"He was taken away by Kingsley, back to a more secure location."
-Cotter corked the bottle again.
-"Listen, your father left me a message for you: he says the children are safe and well."
+"He was taken away, back to a more secure location.
+But your father left a message for you: the children are safe and well."

-The boy was about four years old and Remus occasionally slowed down so that Mirror Harry could catch up with him.
-They were both silent as they walked through the corridor upstairs.
-Voices were drifting out from the closed bedroom door at the end.
+Remus occasionally slowed down so that the little Mirror could catch up.
+They were silent as they walked through the corridor upstairs.
+Then voices were drifting out from the closed bedroom door at the end.

-"… In the last few months, there have been times where he displays really powerful, meditated magic which seems to exhaust him.
-It's not accidental magic he does; he procures things for his own deeds," Lily said.
-"I saw him transfigure Michael's nappy into an almost perfect safety pin… What four year old child does that?
-He sleeps for unusually long periods afterwards."
+"… In the last few months he's displayed really powerful, meditated magic.
+It exhausts him, Albus.
+It's not accidental magic, it's more intentional," Lily said.
+"I saw him transfigure Michael's nappy into an almost perfect safety pin.
+What four year old child does that?
+Then he sleeps for unusually long periods afterwards."

 "It doesn't necessarily have to be from your side of the family, James.
-Even though Lily is Muggle-born, somewhere down her family line there is magic," Dumbledore spoke.
+Even though Lily is Muggle-born, somewhere down her family line there's magic," Dumbledore spoke.

-"Well, it definitely skipped a few generations," Lily exclaimed.
+"Well, it definitely skipped a few generations," she exclaimed.
 "Do you think this is the Power the Dark Lord knows not, as the Prophecy states?"

 Remus knocked, breaking the conversation within.